Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 30, 2022, Byford had a median income among taxpayers of $61,324 with the average level standing at $74,365.
-Nationally, these figures are high compared to $58,380 and $78,020 across Greater Perth respectively.
-Based on Wage Price Index growth of 14.2% from financial year ending June 30, 2022 to September 2025, current estimates would be approximately $70,032 (median) and $84,925 (average).
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Byford SA2 had a median income among taxpayers of $61,324 and an average level of $74,365.
+These figures are high nationally compared to levels of $58,380 and $78,020 across Greater Perth respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates would be approximately $70,032 (median) and $84,925 (average) as of September 2025.
 Census data reveals household, family and personal incomes in Byford cluster around the 72nd percentile nationally.
-Distribution data shows that 44.5% of individuals (11,867 people) fall within the $1,500 - 2,999 earnings band, consistent with broader regional trends showing 32.0% in the same category.
-High housing costs consume 17.4% of income.
-Despite this, disposable income is at the 69th percentile and the area's SEIFA income ranking places it in the fifth decile.
+Distribution data shows the $1,500 - 2,999 earnings band captures 44.5% of the community (11,867 individuals), consistent with broader trends across the region showing 32.0% in the same category.
+High housing costs consume 17.4% of income, placing disposable income at the 68th percentile nationally and resulting in an area SEIFA income ranking within the 5th decile.

 Frequently Asked Questions - Income